EricZhaoCherryTomato/ConnectFour/ConnectFour/ReadMe.txt

 Done:	Barely working connect 4 game with minimal unit test.
 Six Accepatnce test has been tested.

 To do:	Refactor Game class, apply state design patter to handle the board state change
-		May also need add the observor to the Player and board when new coin drops Performace at this moment is not taken into account but need to refactor the alogrithm on the Judge to achieve Big O
+		Remove all the magic string and int to app config and use config injector to replace May also need add the observor to the Player and board when new coin drops Performace at this moment is not taken into account but need to refactor the alogrithm on the Judge to achieve Big O